Central Limit Theorem

 Equation 11

-Figure 3.10 plots a histogram of the binomial distribution in comparison to the normal distribution for 6 coin tosses.
-There is good agreement between the two distributions, even with only 6 tosses (although the tails of the normal distribution extend beyond the possible values of q).
-The French mathematician De Moivre noticed this agreement in 1733 and used (2/πN)1/2 e-(2/N)(q–N /2)2 as an approximation for the cumbersome calculation of Equation 11 for large N. However, he hadn’t generalized this to other cases.
+Figure 3.10 is a histogram of the binomial distribution compared to the normal distribution for 6 coin tosses.
+There is good agreement between the two distributions, even with only 6 tosses.
+However, the tails of the normal distribution extend beyond the possible q values.

-Another example is the averaging of a random variable, x, uniformly distributed between -0.5 and 0.5 (which might be the range of uncertainty in measurement).
-By averaging 2, 3, and 4 of these random variables, the gradual convergence to the normal distribution can be seen in Figure 3.11.
+Another example is the average of a random variable x that is uniformly distributed between -0.5 and 0.5.
+This distribution could be the range of uncertainty in measurement.
+There is a gradual convergence to the normal distribution as more random variables are added to the average (Figure 3.11).

-When the magnitude of the PDF is plotted on a linear scale, it is not clear what is happening at the tails of the distribution.
-This can be corrected by plotting the magnitude on a logarithmic scale so the large percentage deviation between the average of four uniformly-distributed random variables and the normal distribution can be seen in the tails of the distribution.
-This is significant in cases where the extreme values of a signal are critical to understanding the behavior of a product under test; for example, fatigue analysis.
+When the PDF‘s magnitude is on a linear scale, it is not clear what is happening at the distribution tails.
+This lack of clarity can be corrected by plotting the magnitude on a logarithmic scale.
+In doing so, the large deviation between the average of four uniformly distributed random variables and the normal distribution is visible at the distributions’ tails.
+This deviation is significant in cases where a signal’s extreme values are critical to understanding a product’s behavior, such as in fatigue analysis.